Markdown editing features

 Move the current or selected lines up and down (⌃⌘↑ and ⌃⌘↓.) using

-The menu item ⌥⌘↑.
-You can also decrease the selection with ⌥⌘↓.will increase the scope of your selection starting from your cursor, selecting the current word, then sentence, then paragraph, and if you’re inside of a paired character like quotes or parenthesis, it will stop the selection there on the way.
-The handy keyboard shortcut is
+The menu item ⌥⌘↑) will increase the scope of your selection starting from your cursor, selecting the current word, then sentence, then paragraph.
+If you’re inside of a paired character like quotes or parentheses, it will stop the selection there on the way.
+The handy keyboard shortcut is ⌥⌘↑.
+You can also decrease the selection with ( (⌥⌘↓)).(

 Smart pairs are enabled in the, under Smart Editing Features.
 You can also modify what characters are paired by simply adding or removing a paired set to the list (with no separators between).